 But just reading and thinking probably won’t be enough.
 Have a conversation with someone you can trust, like a friend, family member or your GP, or ring MensLine on 1300 789 978 to talk about your situation.
 It’s a free, confidential service.

 - If you have mixed feelings about the pregnancy, try talking to other dads and expectant dads as a way of getting your head around the change.

-- Accept what you’re feeling rather than trying to ‘fix it’ straight away.
+- Accept what you’re feeling rather than ignoring it or trying to ‘fix it’.

-- If your partner is upset that you’re not getting into the pregnancy, tell her that you’re ‘keen but cautious’, if that’s how you feel.
+- If your partner is upset that you’re not getting into the pregnancy, reassure her if you can.

-- If you’re very unsure about your situation, talk with someone you can trust or ring a MensLine counsellor on 1300 789 978.
+- If you’re very unsure about your situation, talk with someone you can trust or ring MensLine on 1300 789 978.